 Session 4: Ways of working efficiently

-You will need access to a computer or laptop with a camera and microphone and with Microsoft Word and Adobe Acrobat Reader DC (or similar) installed.
-Adobe Acrobat Reader DC is free software for downloading, viewing and commenting on PDFs.
+To join the course, you will need access to a computer or laptop with a camera and microphone.
 You will need to activate a free Zoom account to join the course.
-This takes two minutes and does not require any payment.
+This takes 2 minutes and does not require any payment.
 It is purely for administrative purposes.

 Any information to be completed beforehand will be sent via email.